 The character of Sylvia is never defined: does she really come to sympathize with the poor or she just getting her Patty Hearst on?
 The love story between Will and Sylvia appears to be there because SexyBack needs a love interest.
 Seyfried appears bored or confused in In Time, but it suffices to say she does not convince anyone that she both fell in love with Will or came to sympathize with his Time Spring (or in their case, Spring Time).

 Pettyfer's whole appearance in In Time seems to come from another movie altogether.
-We don't know what he's doing there, what purpose his character serves, though it is nice to hear Pettyfer speak with his native British accent (although again, how this Cockney ended up in what appears to be East Los Angeles we don't know).
+We don't know what he's doing there, what purpose his character serves, though it is nice to hear Pettyfer speak with his native British accent even if how this Cockney ended up in what appears to be East Los Angeles we don't know.
 As much of a threat he's suppose to be is laughable given how inept he and his gang are.
 How he came to rule over the ghetto we don't know and frankly don't care.

 Fortis is suppose to be a menacing, threatening force, but Pettyfer is just not good enough as an actor to play him as nothing more than a pretty face trying to be intimidating.
-He's suppose to be a major antagonist to Will, but I can Niccol, Pettyfer, and SexyBack that few things are less riveting than an arm-wrestling match.
+He's suppose to be a major antagonist to Will, but few things are less riveting than an arm-wrestling match.
 The build-up to Fortis' and Salas' showdown is almost comic.

 Even worse, when a poor person is granted a decade, what does he do?
 He Drinks Himself to Death with Nine Years Left!
 Oddly, for a movie about how evil the rich are to hold on to their time, In Time makes the case that the poor are flat-out irresponsible when they come into some time and thus, they just aren't worth the time.

-In Time may try to draw parallels to our our own economic times (even though the argument appears to be 'the rich have too much so the poor need to take it almost by force'), but on the whole, the film is not as smart as it thinks it is.
+In Time may try to draw parallels to our our own economic times but on the whole, the film is not as smart as it thinks it is.
 "Is it stealing if it's already stolen?" is the mantra of the rightness of taking time from the rich to distribute to the poor, but In Time never proves that time was stolen in the first place.